 Dear friends, welcome to this week’s video pitfalls post!
 When thinking of “video resolution”, we normally recall possible pixel matrix sizes (640×480, 1920×1080, and so on).
 This is the spatial resolution.
-A video however has a temporal dimension as well, with the ‘tempo’ relating to the speed at which the frames are captured and then presented.
+A video however has a temporal dimension as well, with the “tempo” relating to the speed at which the frames are captured and then presented.
 In many cases, this can be more important than spatial resolution.
-For this reason, we will dedicate this and the next post to this subject.
+For this reason, we will dedicate this and the next post to low frame rate.
 Today, we deal with the recording frame rate, while next week we’ll talk about the playback speed.

 Issue: If the recording frame rate is low, you are missing information

 You are called to a bar where a scuffle just took place.
-Upon arrival, you listen to all the various witness and victim accounts and then the bar owner shows you the CCTV.
+Upon arrival, you listen to all the various witness and victim accounts.
+Then the bar owner shows you the CCTV.
 This is what you view (we’re using a video from the “UnarmedcombatOnline” YouTube channel).

 Explanation: Video is a sequence of pictures, it may not be possible to present motion correctly

-You analyze the data being presented to you within Amped Replay and notice that the video only has 3 frames per second (FPS, this is an important acronym).
-You also study the time duration delay between the two frames.
+You analyze the data being presented to you within Amped Replay.
+You notice that the video only has 3 frames per second (FPS, this is an important acronym).
+Also, you study the time duration delay between the two frames.